-XML and SOAP Serialization
+XML and SOAP serialization

-XML serialization converts (serializes) the public fields and properties of an object, or the parameters and return values of methods, into an XML stream that conforms to a specific XML Schema definition language (XSD) document.
+XML serialization converts (serializes) the public fields and properties of an object, and the parameters and return values of methods, into an XML stream that conforms to a specific XML Schema definition language (XSD) document.
 XML serialization results in strongly typed classes with public properties and fields that are converted to a serial format (in this case, XML) for storage or transport.

 Because XML is an open standard, the XML stream can be processed by any application, as needed, regardless of platform.
 For example, XML Web services created using ASP.NET use the XmlSerializer class to create XML streams that pass data between XML Web service applications throughout the Internet or on intranets.
 Conversely, deserialization takes such an XML stream and reconstructs the object.